peadargrant/automation/lab03_vm_setup/vm_setup_lab.md

 It can be confusing in a command-line environment to keep track of where you are.
 Use the `pwd` and `lpwd` commands liberally if you are not sure!

-1. Without closing your SSH session from the last task, open a new tab in Windows terminal and run the command `sftp student@ip-address-here`.
+1. Without closing your SSH session from the last task, open a new tab in Windows terminal and run the command `sftp administrator@ip-address-here`.
 2. Use `pwd` to show the *remote* working directory path.
 3. Use `cd .ssh` to enter into the remote server's `.ssh` directory.
 4. Use `lpwd` to display the *local* working directory path.